filip-kor/pump-it-up-challenge/project/Feature Selection/ideas.md

 15. quantity_group also needs a check between redorded month. can be seasonal.
 - quantity has the exact same information -> can be dropped

+16. "source class" should probably be dropped. it's a less detailed version of "source type".